top of page

 • Give yourself a mini-massage when you're moisturizing your face a neck.
 And don't forget to work out that scalp tension as well.

 • Schedule an acupuncture treatment and let me work out that neck tension for you.
+One treatment can make a noticable difference, and a consisten treatment plan can help retrain your nervous system out of that chronic protective pattern for long term benefits.

 bottom of page